 Our commitment to you and your family’s health care needs

-You must apply and be approved for continuity of care.
-For information regarding how to apply, whether you might be eligible, and much more, please call the number on your health plan ID card.
+Any member who believes they need continuity of care should contact UnitedHealthcare to determine if they are eligible.
+For information regarding how to apply, whether you might be eligible for continuity of care and much more, please call the number on your health plan ID card.
 Our dedicated team of advocates are ready to assist you with all your health care needs.

 We have a broad network of hospitals and physicians throughout Maryland, Virginia and Washington D.C. that are readily able to provide high-quality care.